What you might feel when someone dies by suicide

 Walking and nature

-When you are strong enough, going back to activities and pastimes you enjoy.
-Looking after yourself – eating as well as you can, and getting enough rest.
-Spending time outside – sometimes just a walk can help.
+When you are strong enough, try going back to activities and pastimes you enjoy.
+Looking after yourself is important.
+Try and eat as well as you can and get rest, even if sleeping is difficult.
+Spending time outside or exercising makes many people feel better – sometimes just a walk can help.

 Watch out for risky behaviour